What to say about myself?

 - VVVVVV: A simplistic platformer that has excellently-designed gameplay for its unique gravity mechanic.

-Comments by the following people before foreign troper editing was removed (create TroperWall.Quanyails and message me if you'd like to comment):
+Comments by the following people before foreign troper editing was removed (create TroperWall.Quanyails and message me if you have anything to comment):

 - Hayati pokes you and your Deviant ART account!